How to audit your digital customer experience (CX)

 - Interesting findings from your Behavioral Analytics review

 Next, group those issues by ones that directly and indirectly impact conversions.
 You’ll then want to prioritize the issues so the most important ones get addressed first.

 Now that you have these insights, it’s time to start making improvements.
-I recommended that if you’re part of a broader organization, you may want to tackle some easy ones to start to get some quick wins which can get everyone excited about the progress.
+I recommended that if you’re part of a broader organization, you may want to tackle some easy ones to get some quick wins which can get everyone excited about the progress.